relab/thesis-proposals/2023/equilibria-analysis.md

 - Extract state graph from the TLA toolbox and parse with external tool
 - Model the equilibrium condition
 - Verify a well known Equilibrium for given instantiations of the model, comparing running times of the external tool with verification inside the toolbox
-- Design method to search for existance, or verify absence of Equilibria in external tool
+- Design method to search for existence, or verify absence of Equilibria in external tool

 ## Reading material